 Body-mapped base layers use a construction that places different weights of fabric across the garment.
 Heavier materials go where you require more insulation, like your torso, while lighter materials go where you sweat, like your back and underarms.

-Synthetic insulation is composed of man-made threads that are spin to create pockets of air, mimicking down.
+Synthetic insulation is composed of man-made threads that are spun to create pockets of air, mimicking down.
 It’s not as compressible as down, but it’s warm when wet, dries quickly and is usually less expensive.
 New from REI Co-op, the Flash Insulated jackets (available in hooded, non-hooded and vest options) fit this mold well.

 Waterproof/breathable shells (like GORE-TEX) often use a three-layer sandwich: The interior liner wicks sweat off your skin through a membrane, and the face fabric repels moisture.